Respiratory syncytial virus: Laboratory diagnosis

 A variety of laboratory tests are available for the diagnosis of RSV infection.
-While the American Academy of Pediatrics (AAP) does not routinely recommend the use of lab testing to diagnosis RSV bronchiolitis (for which the treatment is largely supportive), confirmation of RSV infection may be warranted in high-risk groups if the result will guide clinical decisions.
+While the American Academy of Pediatrics (AAP) does not routinely recommend the use of lab testing to diagnose RSV bronchiolitis (for which the treatment is largely supportive), confirmation of RSV infection may be warranted in high-risk groups if the result will guide clinical decisions.
 Common identification techniques include antigen testing, molecular testing, and viral culture.